 As many of you know who follow my posts, I love ancient grains.
 Each of the recipes today includes ¼ cup of my weekly grain mixture.
 I have found that soups are fun and easy to make when I use a food chopper.
 There are many styles to pick from at Kitchen Kneads.

 ¼ cup each of: Teff, Quinoa, Amaranth, Millet (all available at Kitchen Kneads)

 Place in a multiuse cooker such as a Zavor.
-Add 1 ½ cups water, dash of salt, and a ¼ teaspoon oil of choice and pressure cook on high for 6 minutes.
+Add 1 ½ cups water, a dash of salt, and a ¼ teaspoon of oil of choice and pressure cook on high for 6 minutes.
 Let steam release naturally.
-Fluff with fork.
-I use this mixture as a base for my grain bowls, add with oatmeal or any other cooked cereal.
+Fluff with a fork.
+I use this mixture as a base for my grain bowls, add it with oatmeal or any other cooked cereal.
 I add ¼ cup into my soups, chicken, tuna, or salmon salads, and even smoothies.
 I chose these grains because they are full of protein-packed nutrition, blend easily into any recipe, and honestly, I love the flavor.

 Split Pea Soup

 - 2 tablespoons oil – coconut, olive, or avocado

 - 1-quart stock – either chicken or vegetable broth

 - 2 ½ cups of water